brokenricefilms/dotfiles/README.md

 ## Current setup:

 - Windows 11
-- WSL2 runs Ubuntu by default, vscode backend, and all my coding stuff will be in the WSL folder
+- WSL2 runs Ubuntu by default, VScode backend, and all my coding stuff will be in the WSL folder

 ## Demo